Highlights. American thrift shoppers save an average of $1,452 per year.

 Gift Thrifting Statistics

-Among all consumers, 49% would consider thrift shopping for gifts.
+49% of consumers would consider thrift shopping for gifts.

 - 62% of consumers believe purchasing secondhand apparel to give as a gift is more socially acceptable than five years ago.